eclab/flow/README.md

 5. Thereafter you should be able to just double-click on the file to launch Flow.

+6. See **Running from the command line** below for more glitch-free options.

 ### Running from the command line (MacOS, Windows, Linux)

-1. Make sure Java is installed as discussed earlier.
+1. Make sure Java 20 or later installed.

 2. Download Flow's jar file, called [flow.jar](https://cs.gmu.edu/~eclab/projects/flow/flow.jar).

 3. Grab some [patches](https://cs.gmu.edu/~eclab/projects/flow/patches.zip), some [wavetables](https://waveeditonline.com/), and the [manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf).

 4. Run Flow as:   `java -jar flow.jar`

+5. Flow benefits from a lower-latency garbage collector to prevent it from glitching.
+You might instead run Flow as:     `java -jar flow.jar -XX:+UseZGC -XX:MaxGCPauseMillis=1`